Return to main Vanishing B.C. page Return to home page

 According to the Greater Vernon Heritage Resources Inventory, 1986, by Robert Hobson and Associates, the section house was built in 1911 at a cost of $1485.

-According to the Heritage Society of BC newsletter, Spring 2003 page 12, quoting Vernon and District Heritage Society information, this buiding is a Number 5 section house.
+According to the Heritage Society of BC newsletter, Spring 2003 page 12, quoting Vernon and District Heritage Society information, this building is a Number 5 section house.
 Most of the section houes that were dotted along the railway tracks every 20 to 50 miles were prefabs built in Ontario.
 They were rated from Numbers 1 to 6, with "1" being a single-room structure that might store equipment or serve as basic accommodation, while "6" was a 4-bedroom home.
 This one is the last remaining section house west of Thunder Bay still standing next to active trackage.
 There is a picture of a CPR Standard Number 4 Section House (1914 design) in Kalman, A History of Canadian Architecture, page 484.

 In the autumn of 2002, the house was well-maintained and occupied.
 Fortunately, the tree that had been planted too close to the house, and which I painted in 1993, has been cut down.
 No longer owned by the CPR, the house is in a heavy industrial zone, and may be moved.
 The heritage society hopes it will be moved to an alternate trackside location somewhere, perhaps at Okanagan Landing, where it can retain its original context.